 To learn how to add NAS file shares to the backup infrastructure, see Adding File Share.

 A backup proxy is an architecture component that sits between the file share and other components of the backup infrastructure.
 The backup proxy operates as a data mover that transfers data between the source file share and the backup repository.
 The backup proxy processes jobs and delivers backup and restore traffic.

 A cache repository is a storage location where Veeam Backup & Replication keeps temporary metadata and uses it to reduce the load on the file share during the backup procedure.
 The cache repository keeps track of all objects that have changed between each backup session.
 This allows performing incremental backups from the file share super fast and very efficiently.

 You can assign the role of a cache repository to a simple backup repository added to the Veeam Backup & Replication infrastructure.
 To assign this role, select the backup repository as a cache repository, as described in Specify File Share Processing Settings.

-To minimize the network load during backup, locate the cache repository closer to the file share in the computer network: at the best they should be one hop away from each other.
+To minimize the network load during backup, locate the cache repository closer to the backup proxy in the computer network: at the best, they should be located on one machine.

 A backup repository is a main storage location where Veeam Backup & Replication keeps all versions of backed up files for the configured period and metadata files.
 Backups stored in the backup repository can be used to quickly restore the entire file share to the state as of a specific restore point.

 [Optional] If you want to retain specific files for a longer period of time, you can use cheaper devices for archive purposes.
 To enable file archiving, configure Veeam Backup & Replication to move backup files and metadata files from the backup repository to an archive repository.
 By default, usage of the archive repository is disabled and, after the retention period for the backup repository is over, backup files are deleted.